Amazeryogo/surf-exel/README.md

 ## Supported Platforms:
 ## Linux:
-### All linux distroes are supported as long as python/tkinter and all the dependencies are supported by the distro
+### All linux distros are supported as long as python/tkinter and all the dependencies are supported by the distro

 ## MacOS: